 Drones/Unmanned Aircraft Systems (UAS)

 Mines has a UAS/Drone policy which is available in the Policy Library, under the Facilities, Property, and Safety category.
-Unmanned Aircraft Systems or Drones maybe used in accordance with this policy.
+Unmanned Aircraft Systems or Drones may be used in accordance with this policy.
 Recreational or hobby flight is not currently allowed at Mines.
 Please read the policy and ensure the appropriate registrations, insurance, and certifications are obtained.
 Any questions may be directed to the Office of Compliance & Policy by emailing compliance@mines.edu.

 Contact us